 The Roman aqueduct in Segovia, with its 167 arches, is one of the best preserved in Spain.
 It is a quintessential city postcard, but the city holds plenty more attractions.
 The Alcazár and its tower have great views over the city.
 Two of my favorite spots are the cathedral and the Jewish Quarter, an excellent area to taste traditional dishes.

 There are enough monuments in the city center for a one-day trip.
-If you are up for an additional tour, the Royal Palace of La Granja de San Ildefonso is just 15 minutes away by car.
-You can learn more about this famous area in our history of Spain article.
+If you’re up for an additional tour, the Royal Palace of La Granja de San Ildefonso is just 15 minutes away by car.
+You can learn more about this famous area in our history of Spain.